Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 THE JEWISH QUESTION

-Germany received the Olympics (then the summer and winter Games were distributed in one bottle) back in 1931, during the Weimar Republic, and this decision of the IOC at first did not carry serious risks.
-But ever since 1933, when Hitler became Chancellor and the Nazis began to seize power, the Olympic bosses had plenty of opportunities to stop and not get involved in a project that was getting stinkier every day.
+Germany received the Olympics (at that time the summer and winter Games were distributed in one bottle) back in 1931, during the Weimar Republic, and this decision of the IOC at first did not carry any serious risks.
+But starting in 1933, when Hitler became Chancellor and the Nazis began to seize power, the Olympic bosses had plenty of opportunities to stop and not get involved in a project that was starting to smell more and more bad every day.

-However, IOC President Henri de Baillet-Latour was satisfied with only written guarantees from the German authorities, who promised to protect the Olympics from propaganda of a "political, racial, national and religious nature."
-And the founder of the Olympic movement, Pierre de Coubertin, according to some reports, generally spoke of the German organizing committee extremely favorably, protecting him from attacks with his authority.
+However, IOC President Henri de Bayeux-Latour was content with only written guarantees from the German authorities, who promised to protect the Olympics from propaganda of a “political, racial, national and religious nature.”
+And the founder of the Olympic movement, Pierre de Coubertin, according to some sources, generally spoke extremely favorably of the German organizing committee, protecting it from attacks with his authority.

-The idea of a boycott was blown away.
-Only individual athletes refused to travel to the Winter Games, among the most famous are skaters - American Jack Shea (champion of Lake Placid-1932) and Norwegian Bernt Eversen (champion of St. Moritz-1928), as well as French figure skaters Andre and Pierre Brunet (two-time Olympic champions).
-And only Shi motivated his decision by the "Jewish question."
-Brunet simply ended his amateur career, and Eversen, along with another former Norwegian Olympian, Haakon Pedersen, chose to compete in Winter Olympics workers, held in February 1936 in Oslo and brought together proletarians from Norway, Finland, Sweden and the Soviet Union.
+The boycott idea fizzled out.
+Only a few athletes refused to go to the Winter Games, among the most famous were speed skaters - American Jack Shea (champion of Lake Placid 1932) and Norwegian Bernt Eversen (champion of St. Moritz 1928), as well as French figure skaters Andre and Pierre Brunet (two-time Olympic champions).
+Moreover, only Shi motivated his decision with the “Jewish question.”
+Brunet simply ended his amateur career, and Eversen, along with another former Norwegian Olympian Haakon Pedersen, chose to compete at Winter Spartakiad workers, which took place in February 1936 in Oslo and brought together proletarians from Norway, Finland, Sweden and the Soviet Union.

-Debut in Olympic program Alpine skiing is another historic event in Garmisch-Partenkirchen-1936.
-True, he was overshadowed by the scandal associated with the exclusion from the Games of instructors of mountain resorts, who for some reason were recorded as professionals.
-In protest, the Olympics were boycotted by the strongest ski teams of Switzerland and Austria at that time.
-However, some of the Austrians still performed at the Olympics under the German flag, and one of them - Gustav Lanschner - even won a silver medal.
+Debut in Olympic program Alpine skiing is another historical event of Garmisch-Partenkirchen 1936.
+True, it was overshadowed by a scandal related to the exclusion of mountain resort instructors from the Games, who for some reason were registered as professionals.
+As a sign of protest, the strongest ski teams of Switzerland and Austria boycotted the Olympics at that time.
+However, some of the Austrians still competed at the Olympics under the German flag, and one of them, Gustav Lanschner, even won a silver medal.

-But the successes of the hosts on the mountain slopes faded before the feat of figure skater Ernst Baier, who took second place in the singles and became the first in the pairs competition in a duet with 15-year-old Maxi Herber.
-At the same time, Bayer was twice as old as his partner.
+But the successes of the hosts on the mountain slopes paled before the feat of figure skater Ernst Bayer, who took second place among single skaters and became first in the pairs competition in a duet with 15-year-old Maxi Herber.
+Moreover, Bayer was twice the age of his partner.

-In the absence of Jack Shea, Bernt Eversen, as well as the strong Soviet skater Yakov Melnikov (winner of the working Olympics in Oslo), the Norwegian Ivar Ballangrud knew no equal on the ice track of the 1936 Olympics, adding four Garmisch awards to the three medals of St. Moritz and Lake Placid -Partenkirchen - three gold and one silver.
-The successes of Ballangrud and 10 more medals earned by Norwegians in cross-country skiing, ski jumping and biathlon allowed the founders winter sports it is easy to regain the first place in the team standings, lost four years earlier in Lake Placid.
+In the absence of Jack Shea, Bernt Eversen, as well as the strong Soviet speed skater Yakov Melnikov (winner of the workers' Olympics in Oslo), the Norwegian Ivar Ballangrud had no equal on the ice track at the 1936 Olympics, adding four Garmisch awards to the three medals of St. Moritz and Lake Placid. -Partenkirchen - three gold and one silver.
+The successes of Ballangrud and 10 more medals earned by the Norwegians in cross-country skiing, ski jumping and combined events allowed the founders winter sports easily regain the first place in the team standings, lost four years earlier in Lake Placid.

-And the main sporting sensation of the last pre-war winter Games was brought by a hockey tournament, which was suddenly won by the British team.
-The architect of this success was Barney Ahern, Secretary General of the British Hockey Federation, who on the eve of the Olympics managed to get a list of all Canadian amateur players born in England and Scotland.
-Some of them agreed to represent in Garmisch-Partenkirchen their historical homeland, which they left as children.
-Fortunately, all the inhabitants of Canada were de jure subjects of the English crown.
-As a result, a more than combat-ready team came out against the Maple Leaves, who came for another easy victory, in which almost all hockey players studied hockey in Canada.
+And the main sports sensation of the last pre-war Winter Games was brought by the hockey tournament, which the British team unexpectedly won.
+The architect of this success was Barney Ahern, Secretary General of the British Hockey Federation, who, on the eve of the Olympics, managed to obtain a list of all Canadian amateur players born in England and Scotland.
+Some of them agreed to represent their historical homeland in Garmisch-Partenkirchen, which they left as children.
+Fortunately, all residents of Canada were de jure subjects of the English crown.
+As a result, the Maple Leafs, who had come for another easy victory, faced a more than combat-ready team, in which almost all the hockey players studied hockey in Canada.

-Three weeks after the end of the Olympics in Garmisch-Partenkirchen, German troops will enter the Rhine demilitarized zone, starting the slide of the world into World War II.
-More than ten participants in the 1936 Winter Games from the national teams of Germany and Finland will die in a few years on the Eastern Front - mainly in the territory of the Soviet Union and Poland.
+Three weeks after the end of the Olympics in Garmisch-Partenkirchen, German troops will enter the Rhineland demilitarized zone, marking the beginning of the world's slide into World War II.
+More than ten participants in the 1936 Winter Games from the German and Finnish national teams would die a few years later on the Eastern Front - mainly on the territory of the Soviet Union and Poland.

 Oleg SHAMONAYEV

-At the IV Winter Olympic Games, 6 out of 28 participating countries were debutants - Australia, Bulgaria, Greece, Spain, Liechtenstein and Turkey.
-Thus, of the five Olympic continents, only Africa was not represented by athletes: 24 countries participated from Europe, 2 from America, 1 each from Asia and Australia with Oceania.
+At the IV Winter Olympic Games, 6 of the 28 participating countries were debutants - Australia, Bulgaria, Greece, Spain, Liechtenstein and Turkey.
+Thus, of the five Olympic continents, only Africa was not represented by athletes: 24 countries participated from Europe, 2 from America, 1 from Asia and Australia and Oceania.

 After missing the 1932 Games, Holland, Latvia, Estonia and Yugoslavia again took part in the competition.

-17 sets of awards were played in 8 sports.
-For the first time, competitions were held at the games skiing: for men and women, medals were played in combination - downhill and slalom.
-And in the program cross-country skiing 4x10 km relay was added.
+17 sets of awards were awarded in 8 sports.
+For the first time at the games there were competitions in skiing: medals were played for men and women in combination - downhill and slalom.
+And to the program cross-country skiing a 4x10 km relay was added.

 Finland won the first Olympic ski relay.
 The Norwegians came second, the Swedes rounded out the top three.
-The most interesting was the struggle for last step.
-The Norwegians were ahead of the Finns by more than a minute.
-However, the Finnish skier Kalle Jalkanen closed the gap with incredible effort, and then overtook the Norwegian Bjarne Iversen.
-As a result, Jalkanen was the first hero of the White Olympiads, in whose honor a postage stamp was issued.
+The most interesting was the fight on last stage.
+The Norwegians were more than a minute ahead of the Finns.
+However, Finnish skier Kalle Jalkanen closed the gap with an incredible effort and then overtook Norway's Bjarne Iversen.
+As a result, Jalkanen became the first hero of the White Olympics to have a postage stamp issued in his honor.

-Norwegian Laila Shaw-Nielsen, being the current world record holder in speed skating at distances of 500, 1000, 1500, 3000 and 5000 m, could not take part in this form - women's disciplines were not yet included in the program of the Games.
-Then she took part in ski competitions and won bronze.
+Norwegian Laila Shaw-Nielsen, being the current world record holder for speed skating at distances of 500, 1000, 1500, 3000 and 5000 m, could not take part in this event - women's disciplines were not yet included in the Games program.
+Then she took part in alpine skiing competitions and won bronze.

-Norwegian Sonya Henie won the third consecutive Olympic Games in the women's figure skating.
-Shortly after the Games, she left for American professional ballet on ice.
+Norway's Sonja Henie won her third Olympic Games in a row in the women's figure skating.
+Shortly after the Games, she joined American professional ice ballet.

-Hockey competitions brought together a record number of teams for the Olympics - 15.
-Moreover, the teams of Italy, Japan and Latvia played at Winter Games first.
-Due to the large number of participants, the competition was decided to be held in three stages.
+The hockey competitions brought together a record number of teams for the Olympics - 15.
+Moreover, the teams of Italy, Japan and Latvia competed at Winter Games for the first time.
+Because of large quantity It was decided to hold the competition participants in three stages.

-IN hockey tournament defeat on preliminary stage Canada from Great Britain and the USA from Italy (both - 1: 2) became the first losses of North Americans from European teams in the history of the World Championships and the Olympic Games.
+IN hockey tournament lesions on preliminary stage Canada from Great Britain and the USA from Italy (both 1:2) became the first losses of North Americans from European teams in the history of the World Championships and Olympic Games.

-The head coach of the UK team was the future president of the International Ice Hockey Federation (from 1957 to 1975), John Ahern.
+The head coach of the British team was the future president of the International Ice Hockey Federation (from 1957 to 1975), John Ahern.

 Hitler's state policy towards the Jews almost put an end to the Games in Germany, but the Fuhrer decided that a demonstration of the power and fortitude of the Aryans would be good propaganda for his ideas.
-Adolf implicitly believed in the superiority of his athletes and allocated 20 million Reichsmarks to host the Olympics.
+Adolf unconditionally believed in the superiority of his athletes and allocated 20 million Reichsmarks for the Olympics.

-The world community has serious doubts about the appropriateness of competitions of this level in Germany.
-They argued that the very idea of the Olympic Movement denies any restrictions on the participation of athletes on religious or racial grounds.
+The world community has serious doubts about the advisability of competitions of this level in Germany.
+They argued that the very idea of the Olympic Movement denied any restrictions on the participation of athletes on religious or racial grounds.
 But many athletes and politicians did not support the boycott.

-In 1934, IOC officials visited Berlin, which, however, was thoroughly "cleaned" before this visit, removing all signs of anti-Semitism.
-The commission also talked to athletes of Jewish origin, who convinced the inspectors of their freedom.
-Although the IOC issued a positive verdict, a lot of athletes did not go to these Games.
+In 1934, IOC officials visited Berlin, which, however, was thoroughly “cleaned” before this visit, removing all signs of anti-Semitism.
+The commission also talked with athletes of Jewish origin, who convinced the inspectors of their freedom.
+Although the IOC gave a positive verdict, many athletes did not go to these Games.

-Numerous guests who visited Berlin during the Olympics did not notice the manifestations of German anti-Semitism, so carefully Hitler hid all posters, leaflets, brochures of anti-Jewish content.
-There was even one athlete of Jewish origin in the Aryan team - fencing champion Helena Mayer.
+Numerous guests who visited Berlin during the Olympics did not notice the manifestations of German anti-Semitism, so carefully did Hitler hide all the posters, leaflets, and brochures with anti-Jewish content.
+The Aryan team even included one athlete of Jewish origin - fencing champion Helena Mayer.

-The people of Berlin were hospitable towards foreign Olympic athletes.
-The city was decorated with Nazi symbols, and numerous military men were hidden from prying eyes.
+The people of Berlin were hospitable to foreign Olympic athletes.
+The city was decorated with Nazi symbols, and numerous military personnel were hidden from prying eyes.
 Representatives of the world press wrote rave reviews about the organization of the Games in Berlin.
-Even the most suspicious and insightful could not discern the whole truth, and yet at that time in one of the suburbs of the German capital the Oranienburg concentration camp was filling up.
+Even the most suspicious and insightful could not discern the whole truth, and yet at that time the Oranienburg concentration camp was filling up in one of the suburbs of the German capital.

-The opening ceremony of the Olympics was pompous and on an unprecedented scale.
+The opening ceremony of the Olympics was held pompously and on an unprecedented scale.
 The Fuhrer did his best and threw dust in the eyes of numerous guests of the capital.
-He personally released 20,000 snow-white doves at the stadium.
-A huge zeppelin was circling in the sky with Olympic flag guns fired deafeningly.
-Athletes from 49 states marched in front of the stunned and joyful spectators.
+He personally released 20 thousand snow-white doves at the stadium.
+A huge zeppelin was circling in the sky with Olympic flag, the guns fired deafeningly.
+Athletes from 49 countries marched in front of stunned and joyful spectators.

-Germany had the largest team - 348 athletes, 312 people put up the USA.
-Soviet Union did not participate in these Games.
+Germany had the largest team - 348 athletes, 312 people were represented by the USA.
+Soviet Union did not take part in these Games.

 The results of the XI Olympiad pleased Hitler.
-The German athletes got 33 gold, leaving the rest of the athletes far behind.
-The Fuhrer received confirmation of the "superiority" of the Aryans.
-But the Jewish fencer also succeeded and took second place, other athletes of Semitic origin won medals and performed successfully.
+German athletes received 33 golds, leaving other athletes far behind.
+The Fuhrer received confirmation of the “superiority” of the Aryans.
+But the Jewish fencer also achieved success and took second place, other athletes of Semitic origin won medals and performed successfully.
 This conflicted with Hitler's ideas and was a tangible fly in the ointment that spoiled his joy.

-Shaken Nazi dogmas and the undoubted success of a black athlete from the United States - a specialist in running and jumping Jess Owens.
+Nazi dogma was also shaken by the undoubted success of a black athlete from the United States, a running and jumping specialist, Jess Owens.
 The American team won 56 medals, and 14 of them were won by African Americans.
-Jess took three gold medals of the Berlin Olympics and became her real hero.
+Jess took three gold medals at the Berlin Olympics and became a real hero.

 Hitler refused to congratulate Owens or any other dark-skinned athlete.
-The successes of this athlete were hushed up in the German press, only the Aryans were praised there.
-It is impossible to deny the success of the German Olympians - they were amazing!
+The successes of this athlete were hushed up in the German press; only the Aryans were extolled there.
+There is no denying the success of the German Olympians - they were amazing!

 Number of disciplines: 29